marcospaegle/elixirr-app/README.md

 ## Considerations

 Several points of the application can be improved and should be refactored, I tried to deliver the best possible application in a short space of time.

+Errors can be better handled and instead of throwing them in the console, redirecting them to a log file for example.
+I left it on the console on purpose.

+In a real application, the user token must be stored in cookies.
+I didn't see the need to do this in this demonstration (be careful not to reload the page so as not to lose the current session).

+Any other point can be discussed.
+This is not a production-ready application, the intention here is to show that I know what I'm doing.